Nonlinear variations in axisymmetric accretion: Introduction

-Stationary rotational flows may thus be realised in mathematical models by ingeniously tackling the complications that angular momentum in the flow presents.
-For all that, one does not go too far in deriving insight about the dynamic and the nonlinear aspects of the fluid flow problem that astrophysical accretion really is.
-Mathematically, all of fluid dynamics is a nonlinear problem, and accretion flows can be no exception to this rule.
-So it should be a worthwhile exercise to understand the effects of nonlinearity in an accretion process.
-In making a case for nonlinearity, one just needs to look at the well-known nonlinear problem of the realisability of solutions passing through saddle points in a stationary phase plot.
-The very existence of these critical solutions is threatened by even an infinitesimal deviation from the precisely needed boundary condition to generate the solutions~\citep{rb02,rbcqg07}, and, indeed, the common experience regarding the numerical generation of critical solutions in accretion flows is that they are notoriously vulnerable to errors in their outer boundary conditions.
-This difficulty, however, may be overcome by considering the possibility of a non-perturbative temporal evolution of a globally sub-critical solution towards the critical state, and, in fact, an analytical study along these very lines has been already been carried out, albeit under qualifying approximations~\citep{rbcqg07}.
-Having said this, one needs to realise that nonlinear problems are never amenable to an easy mathematical analysis, and, as a matter of fact, there exists no analytical solution of the fully nonlinear coupled field equations governing an accretion flow.
-So in the absence of any analytical formulation of the complete dynamics of the flow solutions, a tentative first step is usually a time-dependent perturbative analysis, and in one such study~\citep{ray03a} it was concluded that perturbations on the flow do not produce any linear mode with an amplitude that grows in time, i.e. the background solutions are stable under small perturbations.
-The stability of axisymmetric accretion has been a matter of extensive study~\citep{le74,ss76,ls77,pir78,kato78,kat88,ct93,manmo96, kac96,ray03a,us05,br07}, but conclusions made about stability under a linear regime cannot be projected on actual conditions governed by nonlinearity, without courting risks.
-This work makes an attempt to bridge that gap.
+Now we take up nonlinearity, which is the primary subject of our study.
+Mathematically, all of fluid dynamics is a nonlinear problem, and accretion flows are no exception to this rule.
+However, the nonlinear attribute of astrophysical accretion has not been addressed much in the literature.
+Here our chosen accretion model of a conserved axisymmetric flow in a pseudo-Newtonian framework allows us to focus mainly on nonlinearity, by rendering the other analytical aspects of the flow simple.
+Nevertheless, the mathematical task remains challenging enough, involving nonlinear partial differential equations of fluid dynamics~\citep{ll87}.
+Even in the relatively simple stationary limit of these equations, we can make a case for nonlinearity.
+In accretion flows the usual boundary conditions are that at large distances from the accretor, the flow is subsonic, but very close to the accretor, the flow ought to become highly supersonic, a fact borne out if the accretor is a black hole~\citep{nt73,shateu83,lt80}.
+So, in the intermediate region, the bulk flow attains the speed of acoustic propagation in the fluid, and becomes transonic in character.
+These critical conditions are the consequences of coupled first-order dynamical systems, crafted out of the equations governing stationary rotational accretion~\citep{bmc86,ap03,crd06,rbcqg07, gkrd07,rnr09,bbdr09,nard12}, in a classic textbook approach to nonlinear problems~\cite{stro,js99}.
+From stationary flows alone, however, we cannot fully gauge what nonlinearity implies for astrophysical accretion.
+So, our larger quest lies in in the dynamics.
+In arguing for both dynamics and nonlinearity, we just need to look at the well-known nonlinear problem of the realizability of solutions passing through saddle points in a stationary phase plot.
+The very existence of these critical solutions is threatened by even an infinitesimal deviation from the precisely needed outer boundary condition to generate the solutions numerically~\citep{rb02,rbcqg07}.
+We can, however, overcome this difficulty by a non-perturbative temporal evolution of a globally sub-critical solution towards the critical state.
+Under qualifying approximations, such an analytical study is known~\citep{rbcqg07}.
+Nevertheless, nonlinear problems never submit themselves easily to mathematical analyses, and there exist no analytical solutions of the fully nonlinear coupled field equations governing an accretion flow.
+So in the absence of any analytical formulation of the complete dynamics of the flow solutions, a tentative first step is usually a time-dependent perturbative analysis, and one such study~\citep{ray03a} concluded that perturbations on the flow do not produce any linear mode with an amplitude that grows in time, i.e., the background solutions are marginally stable under small perturbations.
+The stability of inviscid sub-Keplerian flows has been studied in various ways~\citep{ray03a,crd06,br07}, but conclusions made about stability under linearization can scarcely be extended to conditions governed by nonlinearity.
+Here is our attempt to bridge the gap.